h-sehee/math308-binary-game/docs/egdd.md

 ## Player Interaction Pattern

-- This is a one player game using the keyboard to play, including arrow keys and a few other specified buttons.
+- This is a one-player game using the keyboard to play, including arrow keys and a few other specified buttons.

 ## Player Modes

-- Single player: One player will advance through multiple levels where there will be more items than the previous one.
+- Single-player: One player will advance through multiple levels where there will be more items than the previous one.

 # Gameplay Objectives